waqaskhan137/digital-assistant/memory-bank/activeContext.md

 - Use pytest fixtures to mock external dependencies
 - Aim for high test coverage (minimum 80%)
 - Implement continuous integration to run tests automatically
+- Organize tests by type (unit, integration, performance)
+- Use shared fixtures for common test setup
+- Implement performance benchmarks for critical operations

 ## User Preferences
 - System should prioritize transparency in how emails are processed